-When you run your tests, the snapshots will be available in the directory you've specified.
+When you run your tests, the snapshots will be available in your specified directory.

 By default, Storyshots detects your project's framework.
-If you run into a situation where this is not the case, you can adjust the configuration object and specify your framework.
+If you encounter a situation where this is not the case, you can adjust the configuration object and specify your framework.
 For example, if you wanted to configure the addon for a Vue 3 project: